What is the Ray Bradbury Challenge?

 Lisa shared that she didn't take up the challenge immediately.
 She confessed she thought it was about the money – pumping out product.
 After a couple of months, though, she caved in and decided to take up the gauntlet.
 She had so much fun and learned so much through the experience, she did it for 75 weeks!
 Some of the lessons she garnered:

 - Quality of Words – She learned to choose her words carefully since short means short.
-So when on a word budget, pick words that have more impact (e.g., swaggered vs. walked).
+Therefore, when on a word budget, pick words that have more impact (e.g., swaggered vs. walked).
 The more you do it, the better you get at it.
-(Okay…the erotic author in me just went somewhere else with that…mwuahahahaha!.)
+(Okay…the erotic author in me just went somewhere else with that final statement…mwuahahahaha!.)

 - Write Faster – When she first started the challenge, it would take her a few days to generate an idea, write it, edit it and get it posted by her Sunday deadline.
 By the end of the challenge, she would start the short story on Sunday afternoon and have it polished and posted by Sunday evening.